Richienb/ROS-Quick-Scan/README.md

 ## Community powered index
 The ever growing Virus MD5 Hashlist is open to community contributions.
 At the moment, it is automatically updated with [hashes from VirusShare](https://www.richie-bendall.ml/virusshare-hashes/).

-## Download
+## Usage
-You can install the latest version from the [releases page](https://github.com/Richienb/ROS-Quick-Scan/releases) of this repository.
+You can use ROS Quick Scan online [here](https://www.richie-bendall.ml/ros-quick-scan)

 ## Contact
 Richie Bendall can be contacted via [email](mailto:richiebendall@gmail.com)

 ## Legacy information
 The original information is located at [ROS QuickScan's legacy website](http://ros-quickscan.weebly.com/), last updated in October 2017.
-However, the more up-to-date information above was updated in October 2018.
+However, the more up-to-date information above was updated in January 2019.

 ## Copyright
+ROS Quick Scan is licensed to Richie Bendall under the MIT License 2017 - 2019.
-Some images are copyright [Icons8.com](https://icons8.com/)
+On the legacy website, some images on the website are copyright [Icons8.com](https://icons8.com/).